-We completed the listing of our ADSs on the New York Stock Exchange in January 2008 completed our follow-on offering in June 2008.
-We did not seek CSRC approval in connection with either our initial public offering or our follow-on offering.
+We completed the listing of our ADSs on the New York Stock Exchange in January 2008.
+We did not seek CSRC approval in connection with either our initial public offering or this offering.
 However, the application of this PRC regulation remains unclear with no consensus currently existing among the leading PRC law firms regarding the scope and applicability of the CSRC approval requirement.
 Our PRC counsel, Boss & Young, advised us that because we completed our restructuring for the initial public offering before September 8, 2006, the effective date of the new regulation, it was not and is not necessary for us to submit the application to the CSRC for its approval, and the listing of our ADSs on the New York Stock Exchange did not require CSRC approval.

-If the CSRC or another PRC regulatory agency subsequently determines that CSRC approval was required for the initial public offering or the follow-on offering, we may face regulatory actions or other sanctions from the CSRC or other PRC regulatory agencies.
-These regulatory agencies may impose fines and penalties on our operations in the PRC, limit our operating privileges in the PRC, delay or restrict the repatriation of the proceeds from our initial public offering and the follow-on offering into the PRC, or take other actions that could have a material adverse effect on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of our ADSs.
-The CSRC or other PRC regulatory agencies also may take actions requiring us, or making it advisable for us, to halt the follow-on offering before settlement and delivery of the ADSs offered hereby.
+If the CSRC or another PRC regulatory agency subsequently determines that CSRC approval was required for the initial public offering or is required for this offering, we may face regulatory actions or other sanctions from the CSRC or other PRC regulatory agencies.
+These regulatory agencies may impose fines and penalties on our operations in the PRC, limit our operating privileges in the PRC, delay or restrict the repatriation of the proceeds from our initial public offering and this offering into the PRC, or take other actions that could have a material adverse effect on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of our ADSs.
+The CSRC or other PRC regulatory agencies also may take actions requiring us, or making it advisable for us, to halt this offering before settlement and delivery of the ADSs offered hereby.
 Consequently, if you engage in market trading or other activities in anticipation of and prior to settlement and delivery, you do so at the risk that settlement and delivery may not occur.